3 Days in Amsterdam: The Perfect Amsterdam Itinerary

 The town sits on the shores of Lake Markermeer and is famed for its colorful houses, working harbor, and many seafood restaurants, which are perfect for lunch.

 To get there, take bus 316 from Amsterdam Central Station (bus stop H).
-A ticket costs €6, and the journey time is between 33 and 41 minutes.
+The journey time is around 30-40 minutes.

-After walking around the picturesque harbor, head to the Volendam Museum (free with the I Amsterdam City Card) which is home to a collection of paintings and sculptures by Dutch artists dating back to 1800.
+After walking around the picturesque harbor, head to the Volendam Museum (free with the I Amsterdam City Card), which is home to a collection of paintings and sculptures by Dutch artists dating back to 1800.

 Volendam is actually a really small town, so it won’t take more than an hour to stroll through the cute little streets.